 It is always a good idea to read about a traveller’s experience than the tourism sites because you connect well.
 Also, I was amazed to learn about a lot of places which I did not know existed even though I have lived there, during some point in my life!

 I assure you that you won’t feel bored at any point during your journey.
-There are a lot of pictures in the book, keeping the journey vibrant and engaging.
+There are a lot of pictures in the book, Around The World Through My Lens, keeping the journey vibrant and engaging.
 However, I do feel that I would have appreciated some larger images.
 But I understand the constraint on the size of the book.
 I don’t feel I have any critical feedback to give because I enjoyed reading the book a lot!